 Here’s a snapshot:

-1. Aaron Creek Picnic Area to Goondooloo Ridge (Beginner level, 4.1 km, 68 m ascent)
+2. Goondooloo Ridge Picnic Area along Goondooloo Ridge – (Beginner, 4.1 km and 68 m ascent)

-3. Aaron Creek Picnic Area to Eagle Waterhole (Advanced level, 4.4 km, 125 m ascent)
+4. Goondooloo Ridge Picnic Area to Eagle Waterhole – (Advanced, 4.4 km and 125 m ascent)

-Stay in Deep Creek Conservation Park at Ridgetop Retreats
+Stay in Deep Creek National Park at Ridgetop Retreats